Auto-annotate

 Higher-level helper that paginates a dataset’s image list, runs batch or text mode, and returns a per-image report:

-from pictograph.workflows import auto_annotate_dataset
+from pictograph.pipelines import auto_annotate_dataset

 report = auto_annotate_dataset(